effort-free

 The transformer architecture has one key idea: attention.
 Before picking the next word, the model scores every other word in the context against the word it is about to predict.
 Words that matter more get higher scores.
 Words that are irrelevant get ignored.

-In the sentence “The chef tasted the ???” the model attends heavily to “chef” and “tasted.”
+In the sentence “The chef tasted the ???” the model attends to “chef” and “tasted.”
 Those two words almost guarantee the answer is a food.
 In “The pilot radioed the ???” it attends to “pilot” and “radioed” instead.
-The context shifts.
-The prediction shifts.

 GPT-4 has an estimated 1.8 trillion parameters.
 Each one is a weight.
 Each weight was nudged billions of times during training, until the model’s next-word guesses became accurate.